openvinotoolkit/openvino/docs/notebooks/003-hello-segmentation-with-output.rst

 #############################################################################################################################

-select device from dropdown list for running inference using OpenVINO
+Select device from dropdown list for running inference using OpenVINO:

 .. code:: ipython3